andgineer/sorokin.engineer/posts/en/_posts/2016-11-07-nfc_mifare_reader.md

 ACR1281 has three interfaces, for each card type
 (SAM, contact cards, contactless cards).
-You see them as three readers and the names are differ in different OS.
+You see them as three readers and the names are different in different OS.

             from smartcard.System import readers